Samaritans: Foreign rule

 The Macedonian Empire conquered the Levant in the 330s BCE, resulting in both Samaria and Judea coming under Greek rule as the province of Coele-Syria.
 Samaria was by-and-large devastated by the Macedonian conquest and subsequent colonization efforts, though its southern lands were spared the broader consequences of the invasion and continued to thrive.
 Matters were further complicated in 331 BCE when the Samaritans rose up in rebellion and murdered the Macedonian-appointed prefect Andromachus, resulting in a brutal reprisal by the army.
-Following the death of Alexander the Great, the area became part of the Ptolemaic Kingdom, which, in one of several wars, was eventually conquered by the neighboring Seleucid Empire.
+Following the death of Alexander the Great, the area initially became part of the Ptolemaic Kingdom, but was eventually conquered by the neighboring Seleucid Empire.